BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

-# IPSUM Windows and Linux Wallet - Linux VPS Masternode Instructions
+# BSYCUM Windows and Linux Wallet - Linux VPS Masternode Instructions

 ## Requirements:
-* A local Masternode Wallet with the required Masternode collateral (5000 IPS).
+* A local Masternode Wallet with the required Masternode collateral (5000 BSYC).
 * A GNU/Linux VPS with a Static IP Address referred as __<your vps IP>__ in this document.

 * For this guide we are using Ubuntu 16.04 on the VPS, but any distro should do as the executables are statically linked.
-* A 25GB SSD and 1000GB bandwidth will suffice (suggested vultr or digital ocean; use those referral links to support IPS: [vultr](https://www.vultr.com/?ref=7426211) and [Digital Ocean](https://m.do.co/c/0d726bd8cfdc)).
+* A 25GB SSD and 1000GB bandwidth will suffice (suggested vultr or digital ocean; use those referral links to support BSYC: [vultr](https://www.vultr.com/?ref=7426211) and [Digital Ocean](https://m.do.co/c/0d726bd8cfdc)).
 * Select IPV6 and Private Networking.
 I will leave DDoS and Automatic backups to you.
 * Leave SSH Keys and Startup Script blank.

 ## Setup Wallet:

-* Download the latest wallet for your OS [Releases](https://github.com/ipsum-network/ips/releases)
+* Download the latest wallet for your OS [Releases](https://github.com/bsycum-network/bsyc/releases)
 * For Windows users:
   * run the installer, and leave everything as default.
 * For GNU/Linux users:
-* untar the archive where you please (you may copy ips-qt, ipsd and ips-cli in /usr/local/bin for easy access)
+* untar the archive where you please (you may copy bsyc-qt, bsycd and bsyc-cli in /usr/local/bin for easy access)
 * Run the qt, then close it again.

 ### Syncing

-* Open the ips.conf file.
-It can be found in C:/Users/<Your User>/AppData/Roaming/IPS under Windows, .ips/ips.conf under GNU/Linux.
+* Open the bsyc.conf file.
+It can be found in C:/Users/<Your User>/AppData/Roaming/BSYC under Windows, .bsyc/bsyc.conf under GNU/Linux.
-* Copy the addnodes from [here](https://github.com/ipsum-network/seeds/blob/master/README.md) into this file, then save it.
+* Copy the addnodes from [here](https://github.com/bsycum-network/seeds/blob/master/README.md) into this file, then save it.
-* Re-open your ips-qt.
+* Re-open your bsyc-qt.
 It will now sync much more quickly.

 ### Addresses